-Of course, the consumption experience has to be great, but if your customers don't know you're in the business of catering, they will only think of your services as they are now, which might be limited to inside your four walls, your take-out program and/or your drive-thru operation.
+Growing corporate catering revenue requires professional business-to-business (B2B) selling skills, as well as a quality product.
+However, if your customers don't know you're in the business of catering, they will only think of your services as they are now, which might be limited to in-store dining, your take-out program, or your drive-thru operation.

 - Focus on a great experience.
 All of your customer touch points must make the ordering experience predictable and easy for your customers.